MicrosoftDocs/WDAC-Toolkit/WDAC-Policy-Wizard/docs/README.md

 * [Creating New Base Policies](using/base-policy.md) - processes to create a new base App Control policy from one of the three provided templates.
 * [Creating Supplemental Base Policies](using/supplemental-policy.md) - processes to create a new supplemental App Control policy to extend an exisiting base policy.
-* [Editing an Exisiting Base or Supplemental Policy](using/edit-policy.md) - documents how to edit an existing App Control policy and modify specific components of the policy.
+* [Editing an Existing Base or Supplemental Policy](using/edit-policy.md) - documents how to edit an existing App Control policy and modify specific components of the policy.
 * [Creating a Policy from Advanced Hunting Events](using/advanced-hunting.md) - documents how to use the MDE Advanced Hunting csv parsing functionality in the Wizard.
-* [Merging two Exisiting Policies](using/merge-policy.md) - generating a new policy from the union of the two policies.
+* [Merging two Existing Policies](using/merge-policy.md) - generating a new policy from the union of the two policies.

 * [Microsoft Recommended Driver Block Rules](recommended-driver-block-rules.md) - documents the Microsoft recommended driver block rules which block vulnerable drivers in the ecosystem.

 ## Contributing

-The WDAC Policy Wizard team appreciates all feedback provided to make the app better for users.
+The App Control Policy Wizard team appreciates all feedback provided to make the app better for users.
 We also appreciate any contributions to the project.
 Here are some ways to contribute.

 * [Contributing](contributing/contributing.md) - overview of the ways you can contribute to the App Control Policy Wizard.